sarthakthakur45/Chat-System/README.md

 - BufferedReader is used for reading the output from any socket, and PrintWriter is used with autoflush enabled(This was the only reason PrintWriter was used because of its autoflush feature).

-''' SideNote:We know that the file structure is not good...but the distribution of work is done pretty well through different classes.. '''

 ## Server-Side